 こねこのスタジオ - Koneko no studio, there is no business like show business.
 The tiny kitten from the film "Koneko no Rakugai" has come a long way.
 Two years ago, in 1957, he smeared on a house wall, but now, two years later, he is already filming.
 Again, there is a colourful hustle and bustle of the kitten and its mice-friends.

-theme of the future of film-making.
+of the future of filmmaking.
 Or rather a nightmare version of it, because instead of laborious but loving manual work, the soulless machine has taken over the direction almost completely.
 It was clear from the beginning that things would soon get out of hand in the state-of-the-art studio.
 In the end, our kitten has to realize that in such a cold environment, only a cold machine can stay in control.
-Surprisingly, this statement is current, even though it was mentioned in 1959 without knowing anything about today's technologies such as CGI (Computer Generated Imagery).
+Surprisingly, this statement is current, even though it was mentioned in 1959, without knowing anything about today's technologies such as CGI (Computer Generated Imagery).

 The characteristics of the characters have changed slightly.
 The kitten "Koneko" simply has become more cunning.
 Instead of complaining about it, he solved the practical difficulties by building a fully automatic studio, even the actors are replaced by robots that work better.
-But the two mice - also clever - are not prepared to accept further nonsense, and instead began to secretly sabotage modern technology.
+But the two mice - also clever - are not prepared to accept that, and instead began to secretly sabotage modern technology.